 Absolutely.
-Exposure to air pollutants can be nearly 100 times higher inside than outdoors.
-The American Lung Association estimates that many people spend 90% of their time in a building, making it crucial for homeowners to be knowledgeable about indoor air quality (IAQ) in Waldorf.
+Exposure to air pollutants can be as much as 100 times higher in a building than outdoors.
+The American Lung Association estimates that the majority of people spend 90% of their time in a building, making it crucial for homeowners to be aware of indoor air quality (IAQ) in Waldorf.

-Many common household items contribute to inferior indoor air quality, such as:
+Many common household items contribute to inferior indoor air quality, like:

 - Cleaning chemicals